-Rachel Magida is a Licensed Clinical Social Worker with offices in Brooklyn’s Grand Army Plaza and Manhattan’s Columbus Circle.
+Rachel Magida is a Licensed Clinical Social Worker in Brooklyn’s Grand Army Plaza.
 She works with adults who have found themselves at a crossroads, facing change at work, home, or in their sense of self.
 Many of her clients are in their 20s and 30s, seeking independence from their family of origin, or considering starting a family of their own.
 Rachel works closely with each individual to strengthen their inner voice and build the confidence to successfully navigate a new stage of life.

 Rachel uses an integrative approach, helping clients build the coping strategies to address anxiety, depression, and relationship challenges while exploring the underlying root causes.
 Drawing from Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and mindfulness practice, Rachel also works with her clients to develop an individualized self-care plan that might include exercise, sleep hygiene, and looking at the role of substances in their lives.

 Uniquely, Rachel uses hypnotherapy to help clients tap into their internal strengths and overcome issues including smoking cessation, phobias, sleep problems, and general anxiety.
 She also offers executive functioning skills training to help clients organize their lives and increase motivation.
 She empowers her clients to achieve their short- and long-term goals, and they often report an increased sense of self-worth and improved relationships.